Frequently Asked Questions

 Is it safe to travel to Ecuador?

-Trave to Ecuador is extremely safe.
+Trave to Ecuador is safe.
 The State Department considers Ecuador a Level II safety risk: Exercise increased caution.
 This advisory is due to isolated trouble spots in coastal areas and border regions.
 The vast majority of Ecuador is safe and inviting.
 As with any travel, common sense precatuions are necessary for your safety.

 What airport do I fly into?